 Cathedral Grammar is unique among New Zealand preparatory schools in having a single-sex campus on a co-educational site.
-From Years 4 to 8, the girls are taught in their own single-level classes allowing the girls to flourish with their preferred learning styles.
+From Years 4 to 8, Grammar girls are taught in their own classes, allowing the girls to flourish with their preferred learning styles.

 The Girls’ School is an exciting place to be – an environment that encourages girls’ academic, cultural, social and physical development, as well as nurturing their social and spiritual needs.

 Preparing girls for success in school and beyond begins with ensuring that they each develop a strong belief in themselves.
 Research regularly supports the idea that girls too often attribute their successes to external sources ahead of their own abilities.
-We ensure that girls develop a profound belief in themselves and their abilities, key to which is providing leadership opportunities for girls at all year levels.
-Girls are given responsibility for an array of tasks in school and on the sports field to ensure that they develop the personal skills and confidence to lead others – and ultimately to lead successful, satisfying and fulfilling lives.
+We ensure that Grammar girls develop a profound belief in themselves and their abilities, key to which is providing leadership opportunities for girls at all year levels.
+Girls are given responsibility for an array of tasks in school and on the sports' field to ensure that they develop the personal skills and confidence to lead others – and to lead successful, satisfying and fulfilling lives in the future.

-The girls join with the boys for cultural activities including orchestra, chapel services, theatrical productions and camps, and the playground is a shared space just as the pupils choose.
+The Girls' School has its own Chapel Choir which leads the Monday morning service and regularly sings Evensong at ChristChurch Cathedral.
+The Girls' and Boys' Schools combine for a variety of cultural activities including orchestra, stage band, recorder ensemble, chapel services, theatrical productions and camps, and the playground is a shared space just as the pupils choose.

 The School Programme